Zwirled/plate-mate/README.md

 ![An image of Plat Mate saved plates webpage ](./src/images/savedplates.png)

-On the Shopping list page you can see the shopping list.
+On the Shopping list page you can see a shopping list of saved ingredients.

 ![An image of Plat Mate shopping list webpage ](./src/images/shoppinglist.png)